nicoraynaud/rubiks-spring-rest-elasticsearch/README.md

 > Following version will be released to keep up with ES high level client versions.

 This library brings the following features :
+* Use of annotations to mark Objects as Documents in Elasticsearch
 * Automatic creation of elasticsearch indexes (both mapping and settings) at startup by using local config file embedded in classpath : using [Indices API](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices.html)
-* Index, update, delete and search of any entity through the use of AbstractElasticsearchRepository class.
+* Index, update, delete and search of any entity through the use of AbstractElasticsearchRepository class (without almost any code to write).
-* Search of any indexed entity using ES [Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html) language.
+* Search of any indexed entity using ES [Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html) language and the powerfule [QueryBuilders](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/master/java-rest-high-query-builders.html).
-* Optional automatic synchronization between Hibernate persisted entities and ES documents (through the use of Spring Scheduling and Shedlock)
+* Automatic (optional) synchronization between Hibernate persisted entities and ES documents (through the use of Spring Scheduling and Shedlock)
+* Automatic management of dependencies between entities, when modifying an entity should trigger child entities to be reindexed as well.

+This library will always be a work in progress, please give me your feedback so we can improve it !

 ## Development